July 27, 2017

 The mission of the Friends of the Oklahoma History Center is to provide broad-based advisory, planning and financial support for the various exhibits, projects, educational programs and initiatives undertaken by the State Museum of History.
 The group serves as an independent, nonprofit support organization to develop and secure in-kind donations, contributions, grants and other forms of support to assist the museum in achieving its mission and objectives.

 The Oklahoma History Center, located at 800 Nazih Zuhdi Drive in Oklahoma City, is a division of the Oklahoma Historical Society and is an affiliate of the Smithsonian Institution, National Archives and is an accredited member of the American Association of Museums.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.